vikbehal/Explore/Power BI/Day 3.md

 # Power BI

 ## Discussion Points
+1. Working with Excel in Power BI
+  - Connect and use contents as data
+  -Data must be formatted in columnar manner is Excel
+  -Can use worksheets or Excel tables
+  - Import entire workbook, including reports and exports as if you were in Excel Online
-1. Migration of legacy reports into Power BI
+2. Migration of legacy reports into Power BI

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)